 Parliamentary elections in Oct.
 2010 saw Prime Minister Donald Tusk's Civic Platform party win plurality over Jaroslaw Kaczynski and the Law and Justice party.
 The center-right Civic Platform took 39% of the vote, with 30% going to the conservative challenger, the Law and Justice Party.
 With the win, the Civic Platform became the first Polish party to win two consecutive terms since communism's fall in 1989.

 Four consecutive days of protests in Warsaw beginning Sept.
 11, 2013 put more pressure on the weakened government of Donald Tusk and his Civic Platform (PO) party.
 Organized by unions, the protests were one sympton of growing discontent with the center-right government in Poland over issues including the pension system, euro entry, and economic policy.
-The real necessity for a coalition government loom large for the next parliamentary elections in 2015.
+The real necessity for a coalition government loomed large for the next parliamentary elections in 2015.

 Information Please® Database, © 2014 Pearson Education, Inc. All rights reserved.